Other Pilots: FAIR WAGES!

 - In the Sonic Boom episode, "Strike!", Orbot and Cubot, fed up with Dr. Eggman's shabby treatment of them, follow Amy's advice on starting a strike.
 When Dr. Eggman's other robots (which he built for other reasons) fail miserably at cleaning up simple messes, they join Orbot and Cubot's strike, forcing Eggman to hire Mike the Ox, Fastidious Beaver, and Wolfie as Scab minions.

-- Spongebob Squarepants: The episode "Squid on Strike" has Squidward fed up with Mr. Krabs' greed and convinces SpongeBob to go on strike with him.
-SpongeBob proves to be so terrible at it that Squidward ends up wanting his job back so he wouldn't have to strike with him.
+- SpongeBob SquarePants: The episode "Squid on Strike" has Squidward fed up with Mr. Krabs' greed and convinces SpongeBob to go on strike with him.
+SpongeBob proves to be terrible at it.
+Luckily, he improves but Squidward realizes that he could be stuck with him if their boss doesn't give in to their demands.
 Squidward goes up to Mr. Krabs to beg for his job back, but it turns out Krabs was even more desperate to get rid of the annoying teenagers he replaced them with.
-After a little negotiation, it seems things will go back to normal... but when SpongeBob takes the strike too far and vandalizes the Krusty Krab, Mr. Krabs forces them both to work there "forever".
+After a little negotiation, it seems things will go back to normal...but when SpongeBob takes the strike too far and vandalizes the Krusty Krab (he "dismantles the establishment"), Mr. Krabs forces them both to work there "forever".

-- In addition to the adaptation of "Trouble in the Shed" (see the Literature section) Thomas the Tank Engine also gives us the episode, "Goodbye Fat Controller", wherein the engines believe that Sir Topham Hatt is leaving the Island of Sodor and are worried he will be replaced with a new controller.
+- In addition to the adaptation of "Trouble in the Shed" (see the Literature section) Thomas & Friends also gives us the episode, "Goodbye Fat Controller", wherein the engines believe that Sir Topham Hatt is leaving the Island of Sodor and are worried he will be replaced with a new controller.
 They go on strike in response, but the strike soon ends when Sir Topham Hatt explains that he is simply having his office redecorated.